glihm/starknet-abigen-rs/README.md

 * `ContractAddress`
 * `EthAddress`
 * `Option`
-* Any struct having those fields.
+* Any struct/enum having those fields.

 **For now, the `Result` type is not supported inside a struct or as a return type of a view function.**